-Things get even crazier when you fly on Halloween, which I’ve done many times.
-Most passengers and airport workers wear fun costumes, and generally nothing too outrageous or scary.
+Things get even crazier when you fly on Halloween, which I’ve done multiple times.
+Most passengers and airport workers wear fun costumes, and never nothing too outrageous or scary.
 To make sure you don’t get sent to the restroom to change, the TSA has shared information about what’s allowed and what’s not when flying.

 So, here’s what the TSA has to say when it comes to: